 Should you want to keep your account solely for purchasing but don’t want to sell anymore, you can close just the seller account.
 To do so, you need to remove your payment information.
 On your seller account page, select the All payment methods option and click the Remove button.

 Again, clear all outstanding payments and bids before closing the seller account.
-Also, make sure you cancel any subscriptions, as with the eBay Shop, as otherwise you may still be invoiced for these.
+Also, make sure you cancel any subscriptions as otherwise you may still be invoiced for these.

 To close your Shop: